Saturday, July 20, 2019

 ... there's a good chance that you can bend a lot of the rules and produce a better product sooner.
 I'd rather have something imperfect but useful and popular than something "perfect" but unfinished and unused.
 Sometimes, it's better sorry than safe.

 When is it safe to bend the rules?
 Just ask yourself, "What's the worst that could happen?"
-If the worst case isn't too bad, then you're probably ok.
+If the worst case isn't too bad, then you're probably OK.
 Minor bad things will happen no matter what, so it's often better to put your energy into general problem recovery, rather than imagining that you can simply avoid all problems.

 source: http://paulbuchheit.blogspot.com/2007/06/dogmatic-programmer-when-software.html